 GINA ISABELLI has been an instructor with Parkland since 1997.
 In 1996, she started teaching and training Microsoft Office programs at the University of Illinois for the Student Free Computer Program and Education Department, and through the Champaign Unit #4 School District while obtaining her Masters Degree in Secondary Science Education.
 She has been a science educator with the Champaign Unit #4 School district since 2000.
 She has taught Microsoft applications to students of all ages and levels starting as young as 10 years old through adults.
 She enjoys sharing her technology experiences for classrooms, businesses or home environments.
 Her goal is to pass along everything she can to make her student’s experience with new technology as easy and comfortable as possible.

-Review the basic functions and features of Access 2010 with Wanda Plawer.
-After an introduction to database concepts, the Access environment, and Help systems, you ll learn how to design and create databases; work with tables, fields, and records; sort and filter data; set field properties and data entry rules; and create queries, forms, and reports.
+Review the basic functions and features of Access 2013 with Wanda Plawer.
+After an introduction to database concepts, the Access environment, and Help systems, you will learn how to design and create databases; work with tables, fields, and records; sort and filter data; set field properties and data entry rules; and create queries, forms, and reports.

 Prerequisite: Windows XP/Vista/7 or equivalent knowledge.

-manage table relationships, and enforce referential integrity; work with Lookup fields and sub datasheets; create join queries,
+manage table relationships, and enforce referential integrity with Wanda Plawer.
+Work with Lookup fields and sub datasheets; create join queries,

 calculated fields, and summary values; add objects to forms and

 create advanced form types; print reports and labels; create and